 Other language transfers permitting authority from the Department of Commerce to the Department of the Interior, which lacks the experience and expertise to monitor threats to most marine mammals and has been overzealous in accommodating the oil and gas industry regardless of the implications to the ocean environment.

+H.R.
+3133 and H.R.
+4239 have both passed the House Natural Resources Committee and could receive a vote on the floor of the House of Representatives at any time.
 Your representative needs to hear that you value marine mammals and birds and that Congress should do more to protect them and their habitat.
-Please ask your representative to oppose bringing H.R.
-4239, the “SECURE American Energy Act,” forward for a vote.
+Please ask your representative to oppose H.R.
+3133, the “SEA Act of 2017,” and H.R.
+4239, the “SECURE American Energy Act”.

 Be sure to share our Dear Humanitarian alert with family, friends, and co-workers and encourage them to speak up, too.
 Thank you for taking action on behalf of marine mammals!